pipistrellla/ccSniffPiperForCC2540/README.md

 ### I don't see anything appearing in Wireshark!

  * Check that the sniffer is sniffing in the correct channel.
+ * for more information about tool visit original repo: **[ccsniffpiper](https://github.com/andrewdodd/ccsniffpiper)**
  * Check that you have opened the named pipe that is being piped to.
-   *In particular, I would recommend reading the "Run Wireshark" section carefully.*
+   *In particular, I would recommend reading the "How to use" section carefully.*

-### Wireshark is reporting that the FCS is invalid!

- * **Fix this:** by opening Wireshark's preferences, and under __Protocols -> IEEE 802.15.4__ select *'TI CC24xx FCS format'*.
- * Wireshark's default setting for the IEEE 803.15.4 protocol is that the FCS will be what radio frame would have.
-However, the TI chip replaces this for successfully received frames with information about RSSI, CORRELATION and FCS_OK (You can read this in section 23.9.7 Frame-Check Sequence of the [TI User Guide](https://www.ti.com/lit/pdf/swru191)).